22002525karthikeyan/TSA_EXP1/README.md

 # RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus,the Python code has been created to visualize the time series of the given data.